Olical/oli.me.uk/_posts/2012-02-12-centering-with-the-flexible-box-model.md

  - centering
 ---

 For those of you that have not heard of the flexible box model, brace yourselves.
-When it is more widely supported you will no longer need to silently (or audioably) scream to yourself when vertically centering a variable height block level element.
+When it is more widely supported you will no longer need to silently (or audibly) scream to yourself when vertically centering a variable height block level element.

 But it does more than just center any way you want.
 It also allows you to center multiple elements and space them how you want.
 It may sound too good to be true, but it isn't (for once).
 It is just a little&hellip; new.
 So please keep that in mind when considering using it.